Skip to main content Skip to local navigation

 Preparing your application to graduate studies at York University and/or other interested universities requires research and planning.
 Some students start preparing their plan for graduate studies as early as two years before they submit their application.
 Consider the following information below to help guide you through a successful application process.

-1. Review the two program specialization types and decide which one to apply for.
+1. Review the two program streams and decide which one to apply for.

-2. Review the available funding for Graduate Program in Health applicants.
+2. Review the available funding for full-time applicants to the Graduate Program in Health.

 3. Review the tuition costs for graduate studies.

 Graduate Tuition and associated fees are calculated per term (4 month period).
-To review the cost of one term, select the Graduate fees dropdown menu and select (Faculty of Graduate Studies - MA or PhD).
+To review the cost of one term, select the Fall/Winter session, click on 'Graduate' level, select Faculty of Graduate Studies and degree type (MA or PhD).

-Read the following tabs for the admission requirements.
+Click the following tabs below for instructions on admission eligibility.

 For all applicants: